Pope Boniface VIII: Posthumous trial

 Before the actual trial could be held, Clement persuaded Philip to leave the question of Boniface's guilt to the Council of Vienne, which met in 1311.
 On 27 April 1311, in a public Consistory, with King Philip's agents present, the Pope formally excused the King for everything that he had said against the memory of Pope Boniface, on the grounds that he was speaking with good intentions.
 This statement was written down and published as a bull, and the bull contained the statement that the matter would be referred by the Pope to the forthcoming Council.
 The Pope then announced that he was reserving the whole matter to his own judgment.

-The XV Ecumenical Council, the Council of Vienne, opened on 1 November 1311, with more than 300 bishops in attendance.
+The XV Ecumenical Council, the Council of Vienne, opened on 16 October 1311, with more than 300 bishops in attendance.
 When the Council met (so it is said), three cardinals appeared before it and testified to the orthodoxy and morality of the dead pope.
-Two knights, as challengers, threw down their gauntlets to maintain his innocence by trial by combat.
+Two Catalan knights, as challengers, threw down their gauntlets to maintain his innocence by trial by combat.
 No one accepted the challenge, and the Council declared the matter closed.
 Clement's order disbanding the Order of the Knights Templar was signed at the Council of Vienne on 2 May 1312.